Day 1: Umbwe Gate (1600m, 5250ft) to Umbwe Cave Camp (2850m, 9350ft)

 Note 2: if you are taking the 7-day Umbwe route, you will spend two nights at Karanga Camp.
 Tomorrow would be an acclimatization hike up to a higher elevation, before returning to camp.
 In my opinion, if you are going to tackle the Umbwe route and are not experienced at altitude, then this acclimatization day is crucial to a successful summit attempt.

-Be sure to eat plenty and get a good night’s sleep – tomorrow is a tough day.
+Be sure to eat plenty and get a good night’s sleep and stay warm– tomorrow is a tough day.

 Day 4: Karanga Camp (3960m, 13,200ft) to Barafu Camp (4680m, 15354ft)